Maxvyr/check-your-wallet/README.md

 ## Descrpition

-This a simple web app , for look all your crypto and nft inside your wallet on POLYGON/MATIC.
+This a simple web app , for look all your crypto and nft inside your wallet on Aurora Chain.
 Today the only wallet recognize is Metamask.

 ## Next Version